-Watch out for scam messages: Don’t click on the links or attachments in suspicious emails, and never respond to unsolicited messages and calls that ask for your personal or financial details.
+Watch out for scam messages: Don't click on the links or attachments in suspicious emails and don't respond to unsolicited messages or calls that ask for your personal or financial details.

-Neighbourhood Alert Service: Some areas may operate a Neighbourhood Alert Service, which is used by police and Trading Standards to circulate messages about doorstep crime and scams.
+Neighbourhood Alert Service: Some areas may operate a Neighbourhood Alert Service, which is used by police and Trading Standards to circulate messages about doorstep crimes and scams.
 Register for free at www.neighbourhoodalert.co.uk

-Shopping online: If you’re making a purchase from a company or person you don’t know and trust, carry out some research first, and ask a friend or family member for advice before completing the purchase.
+Shopping online: If you're making a purchase from a company or person you don't know and trust, carry out some research first.
+Ask a friend or family member for advice before completing the purchase.
 If you decide to go ahead with the purchase, use a credit card if you have one, as most major credit card providers insure online purchases.

 For more information on how to shop safely online, please visit: https://www.actionfraud.police...